robert2g/Galactic-Deep-Vision/README.md

 # Galactic Deep Vision

+IMPORTANT NOTE: I could not fit the original full dataset on github, so I provided a smaller but still viable train/test set for functionality.
+Highly reccomend using SDSS image library via SQL querying if you would like to attempt similar tests at higher sizes.

 GDV is a deep learning project based on the subject of galaxy morphology, which is a field of astronomy.
 This entails categorizing galaxies into Hubble-TF classes.

 A key difference in our project is that we use real categories accepted by astronomers, namely (Lenticular, Spiral, Barred-Sprial, and Elliptical), rather than arbitrary shapes such as "round", "foggy", or "cigar-shaped".